Feke21/alx-higher_level_programming/0x12-javascript-warm_up/README.md

-This is my readme for my javascript warm up project
+This is my readme file on my start in Javascript